CentricaDevOps/gp2gp3/doc/worker.md

 A simple lambda function that starts a worker per region, returning data on the Q.

-This function is in file [chalicelib/secondary.py](../chalicelib/secondary.py)
+These functions are in file [chalicelib/secondary.py](../chalicelib/secondary.py)
 ```python
 def secondaryLF(event, context):
     # test that we have the required keys in the event dictionary